 trolling.
 The waters are rich in candlefish, herring, and other baitfish, which creates a very productive area for halibut, kings, and silvers.

 Kings start showing up around the first of May and can be caught through the middle of July.
-Daily limit of two kings with no annual limit for this area (2016).
+King salmon 2 per day, 2 in possession, with no annual limit (2023).
 Silvers arrive in late July.
-Daily limit of five silvers with no annual limit (2016).
+Daily limit of 2-5 silvers per day with no annual limit (2023).
 Abundant saltwater bottomfish species include yelloweye rockfish, black rockfish, gray cod, and lingcod.

 Halibut Fishing and Boats:

-For Kodiak Island, there is a four halibut per person limit per calendar year (2016 regulations).
+Regulations: For Kodiak Island, there is a four halibut per person limit per calendar year (2021).
 If catching two halibut in one day, one must be under 28," and the other can be any size.
 There is no halibut fishing on Wednesdays.

-Boats: The Lodge's U.S.G.A. licensed charter boat captains use a Norsco Marine BW-2800 with a deep V-hull and a 30-foot catamaran.
-These boats are very stable with single-level decks, central rigging stations and enclosed cabins with a head (bathroom).
-They are equipped with full marine electronics and four electric downriggers.>
+Boats: The Lodge has a Norsco Marine BW-2800 with a deep V-hull and a 30-foot catamaran.
+These boats are very stable, with single-level decks, central rigging stations, and enclosed cabins with a head (bathroom).
+They are equipped with full marine electronics and four electric downriggers.

 Ocean View Lodge

 During the spring, bald eagles roost near the lodge and frequently fly by the windows of the common room.
-The lodge is located right next to the road through Old Harbor, but it is not noisy since there is minimal traffic.
+The Lodge is next to the main road into the village of Old Harbor, but it is quiet since there is minimal traffic.

 Meals: Cooked-to-order breakfasts.
 The chef packs your lunch each morning, and water, sodas, and snacks are kept in a cooler on the boats.
 Hearty, home-cooked dinners are served buffet-style.
 Entrees feature fresh fish, clams, steaks, chicken, plus side salads and bread.
 At your request, they’ll cook your day’s catch.
 Let them know of any special dietary needs you have, and you’ll be taken care of.